There are almost 1 million seniors living in

 British Columbia.
 Soon, 1 in 5 people will be

 Now, more than ever before, we need to ask: what makes a neighbourhood a good place to grow old and what makes a neighbourhood a good place to be active – physically and socially?

-For seniors, maintaining health and mobility through physical activity and social connectedness is an effective approach to attenuate the escalating risks of falls, frailty and chronic conditions.
-Becoming or staying physically active can retain health, preserve independence and prevent admission to higher levels of care later in life.
+For seniors, maintaining health and mobility through physical and social activities are effective approaches to attenuate the escalating risks of falls, frailty and chronic conditions.
+Becoming or staying active can retain health, preserve independence and prevent admission to higher levels of care later in life.

 The opportunities lie in having a healthy and vibrant population of seniors.